Estimated reading time: 14 minutes

 Expat Property Purchase Rules In Greece

-Greece does not have any limits on foreign nationals buying property, but you’ll need a visa if you plan to permanently live in your new home.
+Greece does not have any limits on foreign nationals buying property, but you’ll need a visa if you plan to live in your new home permanently.

-As a non-European Union national, British expats must consider their visa options:
+As non-European Union nationals, British expats must consider their visa options:

 - The Greek Golden Visa Program: grants residency for five years on a renewable basis with a property investment of €250,000 or more.
 Applicants can bring their family and apply for a passport after living in Grece for seven years.

 - Expats with employment visas need a job with a Greek business, minimum income levels and tax contributions deducted at source from salaries.

 - Self-Employment Visas are available to expats looking to work in Greece or start a business.
 You’ll need to apply for a business license and provide a six-month financial history